Sun-lab/asSeq/compare_vs_RASQUAL/discrepantpval/README.md

 or plain r code in fit_lm.R

 3. updated markdown file:
+- try to replace the smoothScatter with scatter plot with approprate point size and color.
+- Draw some scatter plot of covariates versus the response variable for those ~220 genes.
 - added plots for covariates,
 - added model fits at several scanario cutoffs (all genes, more discrepant and less discrepant genes) to see the robustness - NB OD always remains significantly associated with stronger TReCASE p-values
 - cleaned up the code and split into smaller chunks